sandbox-quantum/Tangelo/README.rst

 Docs
 ----

-TODO: insert sentence and link to sphinx documentation when its online.
+You can consult the sphinx documentation of Tangelo `here <http://tangelo-docs.goodchemistry.com>`_.

 Tutorials
 ---------